nidoro/heuristix/README.md

 # hx &mdash; Optimization Heuristix in Go

 > **Warning**
 > This is a work-in-progress.
-The code may be broken.
+There are currently no stable versions, and the latest code may be broken.
 Use it at your own risk.

 ## Introduction